Areas of Plymouth: Buy-to-Let Property Investment Hotspots

 Plymouth could get even bigger in the future as there are a number of plans to build new housing.
 There are major new housing schemes at Saltram Meadow, Forder Valley and Millbay.
 A new town is underway at Sherford to the east of Plymouth.
 When complete, Sherford will have 5,500 homes in three distinct neighbourhoods, four schools, community facilities, shops, businesses, green space and a 500-acre community park.

 Plymouth is a university city opening up opportunities for student accommodation investors.
-The University of Plymouth has around 19,000 students and 2,500 staff and Plymouth Marjon University (the University of St. Mark and St. John) has around 2,400.
+In 2023, the University of Plymouth has around 18,000 students and 2,500 staff and Plymouth Marjon University (the University of St. Mark and St. John) has around 2,400.
 There has been lots of purpose-built student accommodation built in Plymouth in recent years.
 Popular areas for privately rented accommodation, however, include the city centre, Barbican, Greenbank, North Hill, Mutley and The Hoe.

 Property Values in Plymouth

-The South West of England generally is a higher property price area with prices in cities like Bristol and Exeter and holiday spots along the coast pushing average south west prices high.
+The South West of England generally is a higher property price area with prices in cities like Bristol and Exeter and holiday spots along the coast pushing average southwest prices high.
 However, Plymouth is still something of a cheap property hotspot.
-Plymouth generally has the cheapest investment property of any south-west city.
+Plymouth generally has the cheapest investment property of any southwest city and is also ranked as the most affordable city for students to live in the South West.

 Plymouth offers scope for property investors to find bargains, however.
 The cheapest property you can buy in Plymouth is currently around £50,000 according to Rightmove and Zoopla.

 Landlords can gain an understanding of how much they might be able to make from a Plymouth property from the Plymouth Market Rent Summary.
-Their figures calculate that the average monthly rent in Plymouth is a strong £1,081.
-The figures show that average rents for different types of Plymouth buy to let are £651 PCM for a one-bed property, £785pcm for a two-bed property, £1,093 PCM for a three-bed property, £1,222 PCM for a four-bed property up to around £1,345 PCM for a five-bedroom.
+Their figures calculate that the average monthly rent in Plymouth is a strong £878.
+The figures show that average rents for different types of Plymouth buy-to-let are £888 PCM for a one-bed property, £1,003 PCM for a two-bed property, £900 PCM for a three-bed property, £835 PCM for a four-bed property up to around £791 PCM for a five-bedroom.

 Low property prices also mean that investing in an HMO (a house in multiple occupation or shared property) could be one option for Plymouth property investors to consider.
 Plymouth City Council provides more information about the HMO licences that are needed.